trinsic-id/v2-sdk/docs/learn/concepts/credentials.md

 ### Templates

-Credentials are issued from templates, an abstraction provided by Trinsic that makes getting started and ongoing management easy, and enables tighter integration with other features in the Trinsic platform such as governance.
+Credentials are issued from templates, an abstraction provided by Trinsic that makes getting started and ongoing management easy, and enables tighter integration with other features in the Trinsic platform such as Trust Registries.

-When you understand how templates work in Trinsic, you will get the benefits of semantic interoperability and governance without needing to understand the nuts and bolts of schemas, credential definitions, JSON-LD contexts, credential restrictions, and more.
+When you understand how templates work in Trinsic, you will get the benefits of semantic interoperability and Trust Registry without needing to understand the nuts and bolts of schemas, credential definitions, JSON-LD contexts, credential restrictions, and more.
 See our page on [templates](/learn/concepts/templates) to learn more.

 ### Issuer ID